Iran's President Masoud Pezeshkian on Saturday accused foreign leaders of seeking to 'tear the nation apart'. Reuters

 Earlier on Saturday, Iranian President Masoud Pezeshkian accused US, Israeli and European leaders of exploiting Iran's economic problems, inciting unrest and providing people with the means to “tear the nation apart”.

-Heightened tensions between Iran and the US, and a major American military build-up in the region ahead of potential action against the Tehran government loom over the country.
+Heightened tension between Iran and the US, plus a major American military build-up in the region loom over the country.

 Pressure has been building for weeks on the regime in response to its fierce crackdown on protesters.
 The most significant protests to convulse the country in three years came amid growing western concern over Iran's nuclear programme.